hai-vr/hvr-ik/README.md

 HVR IK
 ===

-An work-in-progress IK solver primarily designed for use in social VR applications, where the inputs of the system are imperfect.
+A work-in-progress IK solver primarily designed for use in social VR applications, where the inputs of the system are imperfect.

 This is the third IK solver that I'm writing, and I hope that it will become good enough to be the last of mine (it probably won't be).